MarinaShmovganets/lighthouse/docs/v8-perf-faq.md

 thread's tasks are.

 It's very possible to have a page that does well on FID, but bad on TBT.
-And it's slightly harder, but possible, to do well on TBT but bad on FID.
+And it's slightly harder, but possible, to do well on TBT but bad on FID\*.
 So, you shouldn't expect your TBT and FID measurements to correlate strongly.
 A large-scale analysis found their [Spearman's ρ](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) at about 0.40, which indicates a connection, but not one as strong as many would